-In its most general form, the Teleological Argument states that the structures and processes observed in the nature are orderly and complex to such a degree that they must have been deliberately engineered.
+In its most general form, the Teleological Argument states that the structures and processes observed in nature are orderly and complex to such a degree that they must have been deliberately engineered.
 This design thus requires a designer, who is assumed to be the God of Abraham.
 As such, the Teleological Argument is an a posteriori (after-the-fact) variation of the Cosmological Argument.
 Teleological Arguments are often used in conjunction with the Argument from Ignorance and the God of the Gaps Argument, since it answers mysteries with more mysteries, and thus answers nothing.

-- There is no way to prove or disprove the notion that life was divinely created and/or inspired since there is no rigorous definition as to what constitutes “life” or “divinity.” (e.g., are viruses alive?
+- There is no way to prove or disprove the notion that life was divinely created and/or inspired since there is no rigorous definition as to what constitutes “life” or “divinity.” (e.g., Are viruses alive?
 Were the divinity claims of Alexander the Great, Julius Caesar, and Ramesses II (Ozymandias) legitimate?)

 - A violation of causality (i.e., the law of cause-and-effect) has never been observed.

 - While apologists may claim that God had no cause, or his existence is just an effect, they only contradict themselves by making a causal argument based upon the non-existence of causality.

 - Assuming the designer's existence cannot be a premise of any credible design argument, since citing the desired conclusion as a premise would “beg the question.”

 - The Teleological Argument only argues for the previous existence of a designer, and not their continued existence and/or presence.
 There is no indication that this designer oversees their creation, which may just continue plodding along well after their designer’s absence and/or death.